jg-digital-media/jgdm_snooker_scorer/readme.md

     + `#p1---score` - The Total Scored by Player 1 which is the total accumulation of breaks and scored and penalty points given.
     + `#points_remaining` - The number of points remaining in the game.

++ `v2` - I've got as far as implementing the UX feature of indicating which balls player 1 has potted and how many times that ball as been potted.
+I've also updated the scores in each turn for the total player score; the last break made and the highest break.
+All of this, assumes that the player has not scored 2 reds in a row, has not missed a shot and goes all the way to a 147 break.
+There's the whole busines to come of handling what happens when the oppononent player comes to the table.
+We haven't yet thought about the turned based nature of this app.

+...